erankotler/APOBEC3G_Britan-Rosich_et_al/README.md

 This repository contains scripts used for the processing and analysis of sequencing data in the manuscipt "APOBEC3G protects the genome from radiation-induced damage" by Btiran-Rosich et. al. See manuscript for details about the analysis and for deposited data locations.
 The analysis workflow consists of:
-1) Downsampling fastq files from each experiment to an equal sequencing depth to enable unbiased comparions between samples.
+1. Downsampling fastq files from each experiment to an equal sequencing depth to enable unbiased comparions between samples.
-2) Comparing sequencing reads in fastq files to the reference plasmid sequnce.
+1. Comparing sequencing reads in fastq files to the reference plasmid sequnce.
 This is performed by:
-  2.1) Extract relevant reads from fastq (contatining relevant part of Fwd primer seq) 2.2) Assess fraction of correctly repaired clevage sites (exact matches to reference) - examining the 18bp SceI cleavage site or the entire 131bp amplicon
+  2.1) Extracting relevant reads from fastq (contatining relevant part of Fwd primer sequence) 2.2) Assessing fraction of correctly repaired clevage sites (exact matches to reference) - examining the 18bp SceI cleavage site or the entire 131bp amplicon
-  2.3) To facilitate XXXXX
+  2.3) Blast alignment of each sequence to the reference